Easy Spanish fish stew recipe

 4. Add the smoked paprika and olives ( or substitute with something else salty like i did) .

-Cook the mix down to reduce to a nice sauce with the lid on and just at a simmer.
-Keep an eye on it.
+Cook the mix down to reduce to a nice sauce and just at a simmer.
+Keep an eye on it and put the lid on when you need to.
 Takes about 20mins.
-Time for an aperitif!
-So turn the oven on soon to 200℃to preheat .
+Time for an aperitif !
+Turn the oven on soon to 200℃ to preheat .

-5. When sauce is cooked, place the cod on top of it.
-Put the lid back on and pop in the oven till the fish just cooks to a nice flaky moist finish.
-Takes about 10mins.
+5. When sauce is cooked, taste and check if it needs some salt and pepper seasoning and add.
+Then place the cod on top of the sauce, put the lid back on, and pop in the oven till the fish just cooks to a nice flaky moist finish.
+Takes about 10 mins.